EDL Utility

 The EDL Utility is a Win32 utility for accessing the Qualcomm Emergency Download interface on Qualcomm processors.

-Usage: edl [flags] [file] /l loader file /i show device info /g show GPT partition table, sort: N(umber), A(lpha), D(isk order), S(ize) /r read /e erase (only for NAND) /f fill with zeroes /w write /x adhoc XML (use ' for attributes) /z reboot or /zo power off or /ze edl or /zf fastboot /m eMMC memory (default) /n NAND memory /u UFS memory [lun] /p partition name or number /s start block (dec) or address (hex) /c count of blocks (dec) or count of bytes (hex) /b block size override /t truncate reading of partitions to active size /q quirks (see documentation) /v verbose
+Usage: edl [flags] [file] /l loader file /i show device info /g show GPT partition table, sort: N(umber), A(lpha), D(isk order), S(ize) /r read /e erase (only for NAND) /f fill with zeroes /w write /x adhoc XML (use ' for attributes) /z reboot or /zo power off or /ze edl or /zf fastboot /m eMMC memory (default) /n NAND memory /u UFS memory [lun] /d device (slot) number /p partition name or number /s start block (dec) or address (hex) /c count of blocks (dec) or count of bytes (hex) /b block size override /t truncate reading of partitions to active size /q quirks (see documentation) /v verbose

 Note: The usage has changed and /e is only for erasing NAND memories.
 To zero out sections of eMMC or UFS use the new /f fill command.